 Much of what Washington has to offer can be experienced without advance reservations, and most of these attractions are free for the public.
 The National Cathedral, the Kennedy Center, the Smithsonian Museums and the Library of Congress are all free and open to the public.
 Links to the websites for many popular attractions can be found below.

 Finally, I would like to invite you to attend one of my constituent breakfasts.
 I frequently host these events in the spring in Washington.
 More information about my constituent breakfast can be found here.

 Have a great time planning your trip, and I look forward to seeing you in our nation’s capital soon.

 - White House – Tours are conducted Tuesday through Saturday between 7:30 a.m. and 1:30 p.m.
 Once the White House books a tour, they are unable to change the date or the participants, so please only submit dates for which you are able to attend the tour.
-To allow adequate time for security clearance, please make requests at least four weeks in advance of the tour date, but not more than three months in advance.
+To allow adequate time for security clearance, please make requests at least three months in advance of your visit.
 Finally, White House tours are in extremely high demand so please know that the White House is not able to accommodate every request.